ad-lib27/cs207-FinalProject/docs/documentation.md

 ### Distribution <a name="dist"></a>

-  The package will be available on PyPI and users can install the package using ```pip install adlib```.
+  The package will be available on PyPI and users can install the package using ```pip install adlib27```.

 ## Implementation <a name="implementation"></a>